Icosahedral symmetry: Liquid crystals with icosahedral symmetry

 by Dan Shechtman, which earned him the Nobel Prize in 2011.

+Icosahedral nanoparticles

+At small sizes, many elements form icosahedral nanoparticles, which are often lower in energy than single crystals.

 Related geometries

 Icosahedral symmetry is equivalently the projective special linear group PSL(2,5), and is the symmetry group of the modular curve X(5), and more generally PSL(2,p) is the symmetry group of the modular curve X(p).
 The modular curve X(5) is geometrically a dodecahedron with a cusp at the center of each polygonal face, which demonstrates the symmetry group.

 This geometry, and associated symmetry group, was studied by Felix Klein as the monodromy groups of a Belyi surface – a Riemann surface with a holomorphic map to the Riemann sphere, ramified only at 0, 1, and infinity (a Belyi function) – the cusps are the points lying over infinity, while the vertices and the centers of each edge lie over 0 and 1; the degree of the covering (number of sheets) equals 5.